Due to being a more realistic kind of world compared to canon, Codex Equus can sometimes get into tragic places.

-- Temnobog wasn't supposed to be born, because Irminsul wanted to get rid of the inner evil that his then-unborn son had with a divine ritual.
-However, the evil created another baby in the womb, causing Temnobog's mother, High Queen Arvan, to give birth to divine twins, one bright and pure, the other dark and tainted.
-Temnobog being born the living embodiment of Evil and Suffering was enough for the Elternteil deities, who grow so complacent and arrogant from being praised as "benevolent" and "wise" that they saw fit to emotionally abuse him for being born, fearing that his mere presence would taint the pantheon, when Temnobog didn't even do anything to truly warrant it.
+- Temnobog wasn't supposed to be born, because Irminsul wanted to get rid of his then-unborn son's inner evil by purifying him in the womb so he could become perfect and completely flawless.
+However, this effectively killed Irminsul's son and the evil would end up forming another baby in the womb, causing Temnobog's mother, High Queen Arvan, to give birth to identical divine twins, one bright and pure, the other dark and tainted.
+Temnobog being born the living embodiment of Evil and Suffering disgusted the Elternteil deities, who grew so complacent and arrogant from their successes and their worshipers' praise that they saw fit to emotionally abuse him for existing, fearing that his mere presence would taint the pantheon, when Temnobog didn't even do anything to truly warrant it.
 Meanwhile, his radiant brother, Belyolen, received the love and praise Temnobog craved just for being born radiant and pure.
 Understandably, Temnobog eventually snapped from the mistreatment and targeted his compassionate twin out of hatred and resentment, sabotaging every good deed Belyolen had done for Deerkind by raining curses and suffering on his brother's worshipers.

 Yarost, the Prince of Murder